Tincture of Nutmeg (Myristica fragrans) 1:3 45%

 Nutmeg originates from few small islands in western Indonesia which were once the only place where the precious aromatic nutmeg and clove trees grew.
 These islands became known as the Spice Islands as colonial business interests shone a fierce light on this region after nutmeg became a famous new spice in the West.
 In the 16th Century wars raged for these lands and their precious spice commodities, now known as the Spice Wars.
 In a bid to continue their hold on the global trade of beloved nutmeg, the Dutch government exchanged their island colony of New Amsterdam for the nutmeg rich island of Run, in Indonesia.
 In a turn of events, nutmeg seeds were sucessfully cultivated in the Caribbean and south Asia (Grenada even displayed nutmeg on its flag briefly), breaking the monopoly on the supply of this precious spice.
 And new Amsterdam they traded away for the beautiful nutmeg plantation island?
 It became modern day New York.

-Nutmeg is a potent traditional remedy for calming the body and mind, with thousands of years of use behind it.
-Medical Herbalists may add carefully measured amounts to bespoke blends for soothing anxiety, aiding sleep, calming the stomach and aiding digestion.
-It is important to avoid large doses, but culinary use is fine (use caution during pregnancy).
+Nutmeg is a potent traditional remedy for calming the body and mind, with thousands of years of traditional use behind it.
+Medical Herbalists may add carefully measured amounts to bespoke blends for:

 Online products are coded with the following keys: